Conditions Glucose-6-Phosphate Dehydrogenase Deficiency

 G6PD deficiency is an X-linked recessive genetic condition.
 This means a male must inherit one copy of the non-working gene from his mother to have the condition.
 A female must inherit two copies of the non-working gene, one from each parent, in order to have the condition.
 In X-linked conditions, the gene is carried on the X sex chromosome; therefore, the condition affects males more than females.
 While having a child with G6PD deficiency is rare, when one or both parents carry the non-working gene, they can have more than one child with the condition.
 Learn more about X-linked recessive inheritance.

 Support groups can help connect families who have a child or other family member affected with G6PD with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for families, affected individuals, health care providers, and advocates.

 Work with your baby’s health care provider to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a physician that specializes in hematology (blood conditions), a dietician who can help plan your child’s specialized diet, and other medical resources in your community.

 Because G6PD is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for G6PD, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.